What is diabetes?

 - Regular monitoring of your cat’s blood glucose levels will be necessary until they become regulated.

 Less common in cats than dogs, cataracts are a clouding of the lens within the eye, which results in impaired vision.
-There are many possible factors which can lead to cataracts, including diabetes.
+Many possible factors can lead to cataracts, including diabetes.
 Either part of or the entire lens can be affected, and they may develop in one or both eyes.

 The lens receives its nutrients from the aqueous humour, in the cat with diabetes, high blood sugar leads to high glucose levels in the aqueous humour.
 From there it enters the lens where it is converted to sorbitol (which is a form of modified glucose).
 Sorbitol can affect cells and proteins in the lens, as well as that, high levels of sorbitol in the lens which can not be used cause the lens to become hypertonic, and water is drawn into the lens causing it to swell.